 How to measure yourself accurately at home

 Grab a tape and follow a how to measure for t shirt size routine: chest and how to measure chest for t shirt, shoulders (shoulder-to-shoulder), and length.
 Then compare to numeric vs letter sizes on a brand chart.
 Measure a favorite tee too for a direct garment match.
-Small differences change comfort, so aim within 0.5 – 1 in.
+Small differences change comfort, so aim within 0.5–1 inch.

 When to size up and when to size down

 Use size up or size down t shirt cues: if you see signs your t shirt is too tight, pick a larger size or looser cut; if it’s sloppy, go down.
 Balance comfort vs style and note true to size meaning t shirts differs by brand.
-This decision is central to how to know if t shirt is too small in real life.
+This is usually the moment you realize whether the shirt truly fits your body or not.
 Fit beats the number on the tag.

 Brand variations: why a medium isn’t universal